JSON_TUPLE Function

 Description

 The JSON_TUPLE function is used to parse key-value pairs in a JSON string and extract the values corresponding to specified keys.
-This function takes a JSON string as input and extracts the corresponding values based on the provided list of keys (c1, c2, ... cN).
-If the JSON string fails to parse, the function will return a result with all columns as null; if a key does not exist in the JSON object, the corresponding column will be filled with null.
-It is important to note that the JSON_TUPLE function can only parse top-level keys of the JSON object.
+This function takes a JSON string as input and extracts the corresponding values based on the provided list of keys (c1, c2, ..., cN).
+If the JSON string fails to parse, the function returns a result with all columns set to NULL; if a key does not exist in the JSON object, the corresponding column is filled with NULL.
+Note that the JSON_TUPLE function can only parse top-level keys of the JSON object.

 This function can be used directly or in conjunction with the LATERAL VIEW clause to extract JSON data in more complex queries.